Skip to content

 Anatomy of a pyproject.toml

-Here's what a typical file looks like with the three main sections:
+A typical file has three main sections:

 # 1. Build system - tells pip/build how to package your project